gepizar/tvn-archivo-historico/docs/retrieval/query_patterns.md

 - "All chunks in a car"
 - "All nighttime chunks"
 - "All desert chunks at sunset"
+- "All chunks set in New York"
+- "All chunks set in Los Angeles"
+- "All chunks in a specific city or place"
+- "All chunks set in Albuquerque"
+- "All chunks set in King's Landing"
+- "All chunks in a specific location from the show's world"

 ### Filter by Actions